Dachshund Cost of Ownership: Real Monthly, Annual, and Lifetime Costs

 Common Cost Questions

-Are Dachshunds expensive?
+Are Dachshunds Expensive to Own?

 Final Reality Check